 A long-time focus of our dairy research activities has been dairy cattle nutrition, with an emphasis on the transition cow and forages.
 Animal behavior and cow comfort are another research focus.
 The development of a network of collaborative commercial dairy farms has enabled Miner Institute to create a unique niche in the world of dairy nutrition research.
 Controlled research can be conducted on these large dairies (350-1,000 milking cows).
 Intensive studies that require individual feed intake, rumen cannulated cows, or more intensive measures are conducted in our 16-cow tie stall barn or in our freestall barns using Calan bins or replicated pens.

 Research is conducted to improve forage quality through:

 Recycling nutrients such as nitrogen and phosphorus reduces the need to apply fertilizer.
 Research is conducted to evaluate techniques that optimize nutrient integration and retention in soils.
 This maximizes yields and protects our natural resources.

-The majority of the equine research conducted at Miner has to do with equine nutrition and reproduction.
-Studies are being conducted with Miner Institute's Morgan horses to explore varying levels of carbohydrates in diets and the impact on horse health.
+The majority of the equine research conducted at Miner Institute has to do with equine nutrition and reproduction.
+Studies are being conducted with Miner Institute's Morgan horses to explore varying levels of carbohydrates and vitamins in diets and the impact on horse health.
 Reproductive research has focused on improving techniques for preserving stallion semen and developing technologies for in-vitro fertilization.